fhubin/solidity-trustee/README.md

 When assets are tokenized in a way that follows standards (such as ERC-20 or ERC-721 on the Ethereum blockchain), they can automatically participate in more complex relations governed by what is known as _Smart Contracts_.
-That opens up a complete new range of services that can be renderred on the blockchain in a trust-less fashion (without any intermediaries).
+That opens up a complete new range of services that can be rendered on the blockchain in a trust-less fashion (without any intermediaries).

 ## A practical use-case: